-Conventional atmospheric engines need to ingest as much air as possible during each intake stroke, then expel as much exhaust (primarily carbon dioxide gas) as possible during the exhaust stroke.
+Conventional atmospheric engines need to ingest as much air as possible during each intake stroke, then expel as much exhaust (primarily carbon dioxide gas, nitrogen and leftover oxygen) as possible during the exhaust stroke.
 Since there is insufficient time during the end of the power stroke and beginning of compression stroke for this to occur, efficiency is reduced, due to a shortage of oxygen and excessive concentrations of inert exhaust gas possessing a lower specific heat ratio.

 In addition to an efficiency penalty, this two-cycle process results in more incomplete combustion, increasing particulate emissions.